Dr. Thomas Lamar – Kingston Chiropractor

 Hello, my name is Lilly!
 I joined the Anchor Chiropractic family because I love helping people.
-When I am not working as a Chiropractic Assistant I love going on long walks with my husband and dogs, I also enjoy working with my hands to make macrame art as well as other crafts.
+When I am not working as a chiropractic assistant and certified chiropractic x-ray technician, I love going on long walks with my husband and dogs.
+I also enjoy working with my hands to make macrame art as well as other crafts.

 Claire Lamar – Chiropractic Assistant

 Hi Everyone!
 My name is Claire.
 I am Dr. Lamar’s 3rd eldest.
 I started working behind the front desk in the summer of 2020.
 However, I have been working behind the scenes since 2017 keeping the office clean and shiny. 🙂